 Teal Tizzy Photography and the A.D.
 German Warehouse Conservancy

-But I didn’t have to travel out of state to see a Wright design – all I had to do was visit the next town over.
-Mason City has Wright’s imprint all over it, most notably the Stockman House and the historic district of Rock Glen.
-But the most thrilling example is the hotel.
+But I didn’t have to travel out of state as a kid to see a Wright – all I had to do was visit the next town over.
+Mason City, IA has Wright’s imprint all over it, most notably the Stockman House and the historic district of Rock Glen.
+But the most prominent example is the hotel, the only one in the world still standing.
 I viewed this structure every time I visited the adjacent mall growing up.
-It was in an even sorrier state than the German warehouse, all chopped up with retail stores and falling into a near state of abandonment.
+It was in an even sorrier state than the German warehouse, having fallen into a near state of abandonment.
 I was mesmerized by its ghostly shell, trying to imagine what it looked like in its heyday.

 Original Park Inn